odlemon/fraction-booking/README.md

 npm start
 ```

 The server will start on port 3000 by default.
-You can change this by setting the `PORT` environment variable.

 ## API Endpoints